r3c/cottle/docs/page/05-advanced.rst

         {return n * n}
     }

-Note that the ``set`` command can also be used without argument, and assigns variable a void value (which is equivalent to reset it to an undefined state).
+Note that the ``set`` command can also be used without argument, and assigns variable an undefined value (which is equivalent to reset it to an undefined state).